 The movie picks up right where Supremacy finished, but you don't have to have seen the previous movies to get right into it.
 It helps, and you get more out of it if you know the first two, but it is not an absolute requirement.
-There are a number of action sequences that are all believable and exciting, including a parkour-esque foot chase, a slamming car chase (a theme in all three movies), and a couple of good gun fights an…
+There are a number of action sequences that are all believable and exciting, including a parkour-esque foot chase, a slamming car chase (a theme in all three movies), and a couple of good gun fights and close combat scenes.

 Today I went to reheat the last one, with the remaining green beans, for lunch.
 I wasn't sure if the meat was hot throughout, so I cut it in half to heat one more time.
 When I did, I noticed the entire middle of the pork steak was still pink!
 I'm talking, raw, uncooked, pink.

 How is it possible to take three steaks, all virtually the same size, all dethawed for the same amount of time and in the same microwave, all cooked in the same stove at the same time, and two come out just about right and the third is still raw?

 Anyway, I'm nuking the hell out of it to make sure it is white throughout before eating.
 Even still, a P'zone from Pizza Hut (granting they have dough today) is sounding better and better.